noumanqodix-cmd/project104/replit.md

 ## Overview
 FitForge is a science-backed fitness application that generates personalized workout programs using professional CNS-ordered programming (warmup → power → compounds → isolations → core → cardio).
 It trains 10 real-world functional movement patterns with adaptive difficulty, offering 3/4/5-day splits and 30/45/60/90-minute workout options.
 The application features intelligent equipment-based exercise swapping (perfect for travel), Zone 2 and HIIT cardio training, fitness assessments to unlock advanced movements, and a flexible 7-day cycle system with automatic missed workout rescheduling.
 Built on exercise science principles with AI-enhanced insights as supplemental features.

+## Recent Changes (October 2025)

+**Bug Fixes - Warmup & Scheduling:**
+- Fixed warmup sequences to display all exercises (5 for 3/4-day splits, 3 for 5-day splits) instead of just 1 exercise
+- Corrected warmup time calculation from ~2 minutes to 30 seconds per exercise (1 set, superseted with no rest)
+- Fixed date-based scheduling bug where Wednesday incorrectly showed as rest day when selecting Mon-Tue-Wed-Thu
+- Program regeneration now properly passes selectedDates to ensure DATE-BASED mode is used (only selected dates are workout days)

 ## User Preferences
 - Preferred communication style: Simple, everyday language.
 - Testing preference: Only use browser-based testing when absolutely necessary (UI/UX validation, multi-page workflows, JavaScript-dependent features).
 Prefer faster methods like API testing, database queries, log inspection, and LSP diagnostics for backend/schema changes.